prog4biol/soc2020/biomart_get_gene_info/README.md

-# Use BioMart to get gene info
+# Use BioMart to Get Gene Info

 Retieve the gene ID, gene name, gene description, and interporscan ID, short description, and description for every chicken gene.